mvcaaa/nexus-docker/README.md

 ```
 3. Run `docker-compose pull ; docker-compose up`
 4. Wait for the message ` ng-serve_1  | webpack: Compiled successfully. `.
 Ng must compile its crap.
 It takes ~ 2-10 mins depends computer, moon and stars.
-5. Configure nexus boot parameters any time you want - its shared from docker host to php-fpm container.
+5. On first start containers will build node_modules and vendor folders, it will take some time also.

  ```diff
  + TODO: move `nexus-php-fpm/files/boot` from here to nexus repo.
  ```
 NB: Current docker-composer.yml skip mysql and redis containers.
 Feed dev mysql to tcml config file, put redis to false
 around boot_nexus.php:207
+NB: Configure nexus boot parameters any time you want - its shared from docker host to php-fpm container.

 ## Advanced usage (How to break things)